 Don’t forget that the aroma can develop as the beer warms in the glass.
 Come back occasionally as you taste to see what’s changed.

 Usually at this point it’s a party in the glass, but if things are a little bit lifeless you can give the beer a gentle swirl to wake it up a bit.
 You can also cover the top of your glass as you swirl to trap any esters and other volatile aroma compounds before they escape.
 Take another sniff and see what you get now.

 Hold it up to the light and check the clarity.
 Look at the colour of the beer.
+These are your first clues to what sort of beer you’re drinking and how it will taste.

-Alright!
-Drinking at last!
-But wait: we’re not glugging here.
-Take in enough beer to coat your tongue and keep it there.
-Don’t swallow right away.
-At this point some guides say ‘swirl the beer around your mouth’.
-To me this brings up images of people rincing with mouthwash.
+At this point most guides say to swirl the beer around your mouth.
+This is important because we have tastebuds all over our mouths, not just on our tongues.
+They can be found in the sides of your cheeks, the roof of your mouth and the back of your throat.
+But to me the word swirl brings up images of people rinsing with mouthwash.
 You don’t need to go that far.
 Just allow the beer to move around your mouth naturally, coating all parts of your tongue, and then swallow.

 The taste will be similar to the aroma.
 That’s just how flavour works.
 As with the aroma, the general idea is to start with the basic flavours and go on from there getting more specific as you are able.
 Of course if something specific comes to you right away then that’s great, but this general approach can be helpful if you’re struggling to describe what you’re tasting.

 Don’t worry if you don’t get it all at first.
 Wait a few seconds then come back for more.
 It may take a few sips to get beyond any dominant flavour, for example the bitterness in IPAs, and start noticing any more subtle aspects.
 That’s fine.
 This is fun.
 Give yourself time and enjoy it.